APMG/bragi-api/README.md

 The ID of another item with a status of `unplayed` or `playing` and which is also owned by the user.
 Similar to a linked list.

+If you want an item to be the first, explicitly pass `null` as the value.

 ##### `audio-url`

 The URL to the audio.
 The API doesn't actually care about the format, but the consuming application will need to be able to handle it.